faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Exception Type|The type of exception in Mach OS. @exception-types Exception Codes|These codes encode the kind of exception, such as trying to trying to access an invalid address, and supporting information.  @exception-types
 Exception Note|Either this says `SIMULATED (this is NOT a crash)` because the process will killed by the watchdog timer, or it says `EXC_CORPSE_NOTIFY` because the process crashed
+Termination Reason|Optionally present, this gives a Namespace (number or subsystem name) and a magic number Code (normally a hex number that looks like a English word).
+See below for details on each Termination Codes.
 Triggered by Thread|The thread in the process that caused the crash